Nurse

 • Uncontrolled diarrhea

-Children will also be excluded from school after the 15th day of attendance if immunization records are not current.
-Immunization records will be looked over and you will be notified if your child’s records are not current.
+Students can also be excluded from school after the 15th day of attendance if immunization records are not provided.
+Immunization records are reviewed, and you will be notified if your child’s records are not current.
 This is a state mandate.

 We are looking forward to a great school year of working with your children.
-If you have any questions or concerns regarding any of this information or anything not included here, please contact the nurse’s office at 614-864-5332, extension 117 or e-mail [email protected]
+If you have any questions or concerns regarding any of this information or anything not included here, please contact the nurse’s office at 614-864-5332 x1117 or [email protected]

 Mrs. Pam Gould